DARK-art108/TechBlog/content/posts/2020-5-1--Kotlin-vs-java/index.md

 - Kotlin support's **mordern programing concepts** like extension function,Higher order fuction like lambdas.

-- **Retrofit2** has a grat support for kotlin which can be used to make a clean Api's call and making Http request.
+- **Retrofit2** has a great support for kotlin which can be used to make a clean Api's call and making Http request.

 - Kotlin provides a **built-in null safety** support like you will get rid of null pointer exception.